briner/zfsnostalgia/README.md

    * the only ZFS cloned are …/ctl_rdo and …/data (rembember the ```LIST_OF_SUBZFS_CLONE```)

 we can see that the zfs were created on host-tgt, and also that 2 snapshots were sent.

+# FAQ
+1. what is list-snap-incoherent for ?
+For every send, we transmit snapshot from the source machine to the destination one.
+We do this for a list of ZFS specified by LIST_OF_SUBZFS_HIST.
+Normally a snapname should be available on all the ZFS specified by LIST_OF_SUBZFS_HIST.
+But on the case that the send fail in the middle or that the list-snap-incoherent is launch during a send, list-snap will not show this snapname, but list-snap-incoherent will. list-snap-incoherent shows snapname that are not on every zfs